-[O.REJECT_UNAUTHORIZED_PERIPHERAL]: FDP_PDC_EXT.1, FDP_PDC_EXT.2/VI, FDP_PDC_EXT.3/VI(HD), FDP_IPC_EXT.1(HD), FDP_SPR_EXT.1/DP(HD)
+[O.REJECT_UNAUTHORIZED_PERIPHERAL]: FDP_PDC_EXT.1, FDP_PDC_EXT.2/VI, FDP_PDC_EXT.3/VI(HV), FDP_IPC_EXT.1(HV), FDP_SPR_EXT.1/DP(HV), FDP_SPR_EXT.1/HDMI(HV)

 The TOE rejects unauthorized video peripherals through the physical port and filtering of video signals received.
-Physically, the TOE will only accept a video connector which fits specifications of the unit, which is DisplayPort in and HDMI out for HD models.
+Physically, the TOE will only accept a video connector which fits specifications of the unit, which is either DisplayPort or HDMI for HV models.
 The connectors that are not for the specified unit will not be able to connect and send signals to the TOE.
 The Pin out for each video interface is different which ensures that no other physical connector can be used.
 The video signals themselves are also ensured to adhere to the specifications.
+A VGA signal, for example, is analog and cannot be read by the digital standard of DisplayPort.
+The TMDS signal of HDMI and DVI cannot be read by the DisplayPort interface.
 The power level and the HPD signal for the various connections are also different across the board which will reduce any risk.
 Another thing to note the PC in the system is specifically an input device and can only receive certain signals from the monitor.
 On top of these obstructions, the TSF ensures that any signal which does not match the protocol of the intended video signal depending on the device, will be completely ignored by the TOE.